andli/munin/README.md

 Pairing is triggered when the USB-C connector side is UP and USB is connected.

 ## Software
-The Munin time tracker has, besides its own firmware, a CLI based app that handles connectivity, configuration and writes to a log file.
+The Munin time tracker has, besides its own firmware, a systray client app that handles connectivity, configuration and writes to a log file.
 The app is based on python and `bleak` and will work on macOS, Windows and Linux.
 It will not require root and will probably be distributed using something like `pipx install munin-client`.
 We shall see.

 ### Log file format
 /logs/